Brian Jennings: College career

-NFL career
+Professional career

 Jennings played his entire career as the starting long snapper for the San Francisco 49ers, a role he filled for the team for thirteen seasons.

 In 2003, Jennings signed an offer sheet as a restricted free agent with the Detroit Lions.
 The 49ers matched the offer, and ultimately signed Jennings to a long-term deal.

-In 2011, Jennings and Amendment M started Jennings 1-4-1, a long snapping camp for players of all ages.
+In 2011, Jennings and Amendment M started Jennings 1–4–1, a long snapping camp for players of all ages.
 The first camp took place on July 16 at Spartan Stadium in San Jose, California.

 Jennings was selected to his second Pro Bowl following the 2011 season.
 He had previously been named to the Pro Bowl following the 2003 season.

 At the end of the 2012 season, Jennings and the 49ers appeared in Super Bowl XLVII.
 In the game, he contributed on special teams, but the 49ers fell to the Baltimore Ravens by a score of 34–31.

 Jennings was released by the 49ers prior to the start of the 2013 NFL season.

-Post football career
+Post-football career

 Jennings is a regular on KNBR radio, due to his lively personality and intelligently comedic commentary.
 Jennings has also appeared on the Point After with Mark Ibanez doing post-game commentary on KTVU.

 He also has a very peculiar diet, eschewing poultry and pork, largely subsisting on a strict whole grain and beef diet.